quantumlib/Cirq/docs/google/calibration.md

 *   Metric key: single_qubit_idle_t1_micros

-The T1 of a qubit represents the time constant of the exponential decay of a qubit in the excited |1⟩ state to naturally decay into the ground |0⟩ state.
-This is calculated by preparing an excited state with a microwave pulse (a.k.a. an X gate), measured after a variety of decay times.
+The T1 of a qubit represents the time constant of the exponential decay of a qubit in the excited |1⟩ state into the ground |0⟩ state.
+This is calculated by preparing the excited state with a microwave pulse (a.k.a. an X gate), measured after a variety of decay times.

 An exponential curve is then fit to the resulting data to determine the T1 time, which is reported in microseconds.